Fiendish Freddy's Big Top o' Fun: Premise

-The game was similar to many of the multi-event sports games of the time such as Epyx' California Games, Winter Games and Summer Games.
-However, Fiendish Freddy differed not only by its surroundings (circus acts) offering a comedy element, it also offered a plot and a clear goal of earning $10,000.
-Each player would be represented by circus animals, namely, a lion, a bear, a tiger, a monkey, and an elephant.
-The six acts were:
+The game is similar to many of the multi-event sports games of the time such as Epyx' California Games, Winter Games and Summer Games.
+However, Fiendish Freddy differs not only by its surroundings (circus acts) offering a comedy element, but it also offers a plot and a clear goal of earning $10,000.
+Each player can choose to be represented by one of the circus animals, namely, a lion, a bear, a tiger, a monkey, and an elephant.
+The six acts are:

 Diving

-The player assumes the role of a diver and is challenged to jump off four diving boards of increasing height into containers of water of decreasing size, beginning with a huge wooden container, then a bucket, a cement block (a possible homage to the Looney Tunes cartoon Big Top Bunny), and finally a glass of water.
+The player assumes the role of a diver and is challenged to jump off four diving boards of increasing height into containers of water of decreasing size, beginning with a huge wooden container, then a bucket, a wet sponge, and finally a glass of water.
 A set series of stunts must also be performed throughout the jump in order to get more money.
 Freddy will attempt to hinder the player by blowing the diver off course with an enormous hair dryer if he fails to perform the stunt in time.